 Sam has an LLB in Law and an LLM in Human Rights Law, both from University College London.

 Sam enjoys community action, volunteering as a White Ribbon Campaign Ambassador for Haringey against violence towards women and girls, and supporting Jacksons Lane art centre in their youth heritage programmes.

-Jess joined the Living Wage Foundation in September 2016, working as a Programme Officer.
+Jess joined the Living Wage Foundation in September 2016, as a Programme Officer and moved to a Programme Manager role in June 2018.
 She holds a BA (Hons) in French and Spanish, and an MA in French and Francophone Studies from University College London, where she focused on the progression of positivity in queer French cinema.
 Jess is passionate about socio-political issues at the intersection of feminism, queerness, disability rights and socialism, and blogs and tweets extensively on these subjects.
 She has also volunteered for diverse organisations such as Labour Behind The Label and St Tiggywinkles Wildlife Hospital, and fundraised for Stonewall and the British Heart Foundation.

 Coming from a background in retail, hospitality and agency work - industries where low pay is a serious issue - Jess is committed to improving not only the pay offered in these sectors, but also making sure that the jobs on offer are fulfilling, and give people room to develop professionally and personally.